bbglab/bbgwiki/docs/Plots_and_scripts/Clustermap.md

 # Clustermap plot

-Example of how to generate clustermaps with multiple annotations (rows or columns) using Seaborn.
+Example of how to generate clustermaps with multiple annotations (rows and/or columns) using Seaborn.

 Clustermaps are pretty easy to generate, however if we are interested in adding more than two annotations (column/s and/or row/s) the process might not be so trivial.
 If this is your objective, here you could find a couple of useful tips.
 Please check [Seaborn](https://seaborn.pydata.org) documentation if you didn't do so.